Don Carlos, Bukidnon: Tourism

 Evidently, these sites are enriched with innate natural physical features.
 Private sector and government efforts would be done to explore these potentials with extensive promotions in order to draw investors and encourage development and tourists.

 Transportation

 Airport

 Don Carlos will be the site of the proposed Bukidnon Domestic Airport which will be located at the unused former Maraymaray Airstrip in the municipality's Barangay Maraymaray.
 The sequestered airstrip was previously owned by the Cojuancos.
 The Bukidnon Airport Development Project was included in the Department of Transportation's budget for 2018.
 Funds for the construction and improvement of all road networks leading to the proposed airport have been allocated by the DPWH.
 Construction of the domestic airport was scheduled in 2018.
 It will be the fourth domestic airport operating in Northern Mindanao following Laguindingan Airport in Misamis Oriental, Labo Airport in Ozamiz City and Camiguin Airport in Camiguin.
 Groundbreaking of the said airport was done in May 2018.

+The Bukidnon Airport spans an area of 149,000 square meters within its boundaries, with the Passenger Terminal Building (PTB) occupying 3,600 square meters and will be able to accommodate up to 425 passengers.
+Situated in Barangay Maraymaray, the airport's construction began in 2019 and is scheduled to continue until 2026 as per contractual obligation, with ongoing construction activities.

+The airport is owned and operated by the Civil Aviation Authority of the Philippines (CAAP) and will serve as a crucial transportation hub for the Province of Bukidnon.
+Its runway specifications include: